pagkly/Zed/Investopedia3/What Regression Measures.md

 There are two basic types of regression: simple linear regression and multiple linear regression.

-Regression takes a group of [random variables](https://www.investopedia.com/terms/r/random-variable.asp), thought to be predicting Y, and tries to find a mathematical relationship between them.
+Regression takes a group of [[random variables]](https://www.investopedia.com/terms/r/random-variable.asp), thought to be predicting Y, and tries to find a mathematical relationship between them.
 This relationship is typically in the form of a straight line (linear regression) that best approximates all the individual data points.
 In multiple regression, the separate variables are differentiated by using subscripts.

 ### Key Takeaways